Bhavana10-bit/scantrack-guardian/README.md

 ## Project Overview

-ScanTrack is an innovative attendance management system built using Lovable to streamline the process of tracking student attendance.
+ScanTrack is an innovative attendance management system built to streamline the process of tracking student attendance.
 This project addresses a common issue faced by teachers: the time-consuming task of manually entering attendance records one by one.

 ## Problem Solved